RealityStop/Bolt.Addons.Community/README.md

+> This project is no longer maintained.
+The orginal creators have moved on and are no longer active in the Bolt community.
+>
+> However, this is an open source project!
+Check for forks, create one yourself, or become an active maintainer!

 # Community Addons
 ### Unity Visual Scripting Extensions
 A community-driven project for extending Unity Visual Scripting with custom nodes, assets, types, and helpers.